Usages with embedded widget

 />

 In this example, the widget applies a pink accent color and customizes the secondary text color to align with your branding.
-The structure of the styles object should match the ModalIntegrationStyles type.
-Note: When using openTransactionModal, the styles object does not need to be stringified.
-You can directly pass the styles as a standard object.
-For example:
+The structure of the `styles` object should match the `ModalIntegrationStyles` type.\

 openTransactionModal({